Sven-Bo/automate-office-tasks-using-chatgpt-python/README.md

 As a bonus, we'll also take a look at how to use ChatGPT to write emails for you so you don't have to.
 Overall, this video will give you a good idea of how you can use ChatGPT and Python to automate some of those repetitive tasks that take up so much of your time.

-## Live website will all the prompts
+## Live website with all the ChatGPT prompts
 https://automate-office-chatgpt.streamlit.app/

 ## Video Tutorial